 - Wild goose plum (P. munsoniana, P. rivularis, or P. hortulana), is a native suckering shrub scattered nearly statewide, except for the extreme northwestern and southeastern parts of the state.
 It forms dense thickets.
 It bears red or yellow, white-dotted, ¾-inch-long fruits, with a thin whitish coating.
 The leaf margins are finely toothed to rounded with a gland on the incurved face; fully grown leaves are more or less folded lengthwise, appearing troughlike.

-- Big tree plum, or wild plum (P. mexicana), is scattered to common nearly statewide, growing on banks of streams and rivers, rich upland forests, pond edges, bases and tops of bluffs, glade edges, pastures, fencerows, roadsides, and similar habitats.
+- Big tree plum, Mexican plum, or wild plum (P. mexicana), is scattered to common nearly statewide, growing on banks of streams and rivers, rich upland forests, pond edges, bases and tops of bluffs, glade edges, pastures, fencerows, roadsides, and similar habitats.
 A native plum, it is sometimes planted as an ornamental or as a wildllife food plant.
 Its ball-shaped fruits can reach 1½ inches wide; they become red but eventually ripen to grayish blue or grayish lavender with a whitish coating.
 The lower surface of the leaves is hairy; the leaf stalk is stout and hairy.

 - Black cherry, wild cherry, or rum cherry (P. serotina) is scattered to common nearly statewide.
 This common native tree usually grows 32–50 feet high.
 Dense, cylindrical, many-flowered flower clusters 3–6 inches long develop after the leaves develop.